melezhik/sparrowci_web/docs/dsl.md

 * `main`

-Main CI logic, used to defined parameters for CI process, enable / disable some features, so on.
+Main CI logic, used to define parameters for CI process, enable / disable some features, so on.